9 Challenges I Faced as a Businesswoman ( My Journey )

 I carried the emotional load heavily at times.

-What helped: Regular self-care, therapy, and honest conversations with fellow founders reminded me that vulnerability is a strength, not a weakness.
+What helped me is start your regular self-care, therapy, and also having an honest conversations with fellow founders reminded me that vulnerability is a strength, not a weakness.

 Facing Societal Expectations and Stereotypes